pitt-crc/user-manual/docs/slurm/batch-jobs.md

         </tr>
         <tr>
             <td><code>--cpus-per-task</code></td>
-            <td>Advise the SLURM controller that ensuing job steps will require ncpus number of processors per task.</td>
+            <td>Advise the Slurm controller that ensuing job steps will require ncpus number of processors per task.</td>
             <td> Use this to facillitate multithreading.</td>
         </tr>
         <tr>